Discover essential QA testing techniques and strategies to enhance software quality! Master Quality Assurance and learn how we can help you.

 This type of testing is critical to maintaining the stability and reliability of the software.
 Regression testing involves re-running previously completed test cases to check that recent code changes have not adversely affected existing features.
 By doing so, it helps to identify any unintended side effects of new updates or bug fixes.

 The aforementioned is essential for continuous integration and continuous delivery (CI/CD) environments, where frequent code changes are the norm.
 It helps to maintain a consistent user experience and evaluates if the software remains robust and functional over time.
-This ongoing process is vital for delivering a reliable product that meets user expectations and business requirements.
+This ongoing process is vital for delivering a reliable product.

 Example: Re-running test cases after a software update to verify existing features still work.
 For instance, verifying that a bug fix in the login module does not affect the registration module.

-Don’t miss this article!
-What is Regression Testing in Agile?
+Don’t miss these articles!
+What is Regression Testing in Agile? and Automated Regression Testing.

 Exploratory Testing

 Unlike scripted testing, exploratory testing is more flexible and relies on the tester’s creativity and experience.
-Testers navigate through the application without predefined test cases, uncovering unexpected issues and gaining a deeper understanding of the software.
-This method encourages critical thinking and adaptability, making it effective for discovering hidden bugs and usability problems.
+QA testers navigate through the application without predefined test cases, uncovering unexpected issues and gaining a deeper understanding of the software.
+This encourages critical thinking and adaptability, making it effective for discovering hidden bugs and usability problems.

 Exploratory testing complements other methods to provide a thorough evaluation.
 It is particularly useful in the early stages of development when formal test cases may not yet be available.
-By leveraging the intuition and expertise of skilled testers, exploratory testing can reveal insights that structured testing might miss, enhancing the overall quality of the product.
+By leveraging the intuition and expertise of each QA tester, exploratory testing can reveal insights that structured testing might miss, enhancing the overall quality of the product.

 Example: Navigating through an application without predefined test cases to discover unexpected issues and gain a deeper understanding of the software.